Best milongas in Buenos Aires

 Wonderful Buenos Aires milongas

-Below I’ve listed the milongas I like and a short blurb about my experience in each of them.
-Ask anyone else and they’ll tell you something completely different!
+Below we’ve listed the milongas we like and a short blurb about our experience in each of them.
+Ask anyone else and they might tell you something completely different!
 This is fine, enjoy gathering information and forming opinions.
 Tango is nothing if not honest, ever changing and passionate.

 Monday